anthkris/portfolio-site/src/pages/posts/2018/2018-07-19-dearid-episode-49-season-4-freelance-journey.md

 In this episode, we start the long-awaited Season 4.
 The theme this season is freelancing as an instructional designer and we start by talking about the highs and lows of my freelance journey.

 Be sure to check out a transcript of the episode below the player.
+And the shownotes are here: [https://simplecast.com/s/25221b84](https://simplecast.com/s/25221b84)

 <iframe frameBorder='0' height='200px' scrolling='no' seamless src='https://embed.simplecast.com/25221b84?color=f5f5f5' width='100%'></iframe>